 - Template: ACM Master Article Submission Templates (single column)

-- Submissions must be up to 8 pages long (not including references).
+- Submissions can be up to 8 pages long (excluding references).

 - Submissions are anonymous and should not include any author names, affiliations, and contact information.

 The Late-Breaking Works (LBWs) track provides the CHI community with an opportunity to present new and exciting contributions that showcase innovative technologies, extend prior research conversations, detail short self-contained studies, or provide provocations for new work and ideas to emerge.
 We welcome submissions around a diversity of topics and methodologies.
 Examples might include:

 - An original and innovative technology, technique, or prototype with or without an accompanying evaluation